-This process is described and is in the form of a request, grievance and complaints register.
+This process is described and is in the form of a request, grievance and complaints procedure and register.
 This includes a definition of the types and categories of requests for information and what cannot be considered genuine requests due to privacy and other issues.
 Records of requests and responses are maintained.

 Under the procedure any stakeholder/public requests will be managed by stakeholder communication officers.
-As of now there is no requests submitted, except requests from community for particular contributions and all are recorded.
+Any requests submitted, except requests from community for particular contributions and all are recorded.

-All requests are to be recorded in the register.
+All requests are to be recorded in the central register.
 Within the process there is also an escalation process if the line manager cannot answer the request if it is outside of his/her authority.
 Time limits for complying with requests are set at 72 hours and the extending of timelines can only be approved by the General Manager.

-Where document requests were denied the audit found these to be mainly of a confidential financial nature.
+There were no requests for information denied at this stage.
 There is a list of 4 types of documents that will only be made available at the discretion of the Board of Directors in Kuching.